mavicBreak/DroneZBreak/README.md

 # DroneZBreak
-Change flight controller parameters and flash firmwares natively on OSX
+Change flight controller parameters of DJI Drones and flash firmwares natively on OSX